Helping you resolve your separation disputes

 Our team of mediators

 At Nelsons, we have one of the largest teams of specialist family law solicitors in the East Midlands with experts in Derby, Leicester and Nottingham.
-Our team includes Glynis Wright MBE (Partner), Gayle Rowley (Legal Director) and Paul Richardson (Associate).
+Our team includes Gayle Rowley (Partner), who is a trained mediator.

-All three have many years of experience and knowledge as specialist family lawyers who can assist with the mediation process.
-Although our mediators are not able to give legal advice in relation to your separation when they are acting for you as mediator, they can provide lots of information from their wealth of experience as family law solicitors.
-They can also offer effective signposting and will indicate when it is important for you to seek advice from a solicitor to help you to progress the mediation and to give effect legally to agreements reached in mediation.
+Gayle has many years of experience and knowledge as a specialist family lawyer who can assist with the mediation process.
+Although mediators are not able to give legal advice in relation to your separation when they are acting for you as mediators, Gayle can provide you with lots of information from her wealth of experience as a family law solicitor.
+She can also offer effective signposting and will indicate when it is important for you to seek advice from a solicitor to help you to progress the mediation and to give effect legally to agreements reached in mediation.

 Our expert team of family law solicitors and mediators includes:

-To find out more about our divorce and family mediation services, please get in touch with our team via our online form or call 0800 024 1976.
+To find out more about our divorce and family mediation services, please get in touch with our team in Derby, Leicester and Nottingham via our online form or call 0800 024 1976.